-An employee may request to change table from Pai Gow Tiles or Fast Action Poker or Double Deck Blackjack or Roulette after a period of four hours.
+An employee may request to change table from Pai Gow Tiles or Fast Action Poker or all Blackjack variations, or Roulette after a period of four hours.

 The Employer agrees to grant this request if operationally possible.

 MEMORANDUM OF UNDERSTANDING 4 Abusive Patron Incident Review Committee